How to Say Lost in Latin?

 lost in latin

-Why we should learn Latin language?
+Why should we learn the Latin language?

 Another reason why we should learn Latin language is because it can help us to understand other languages.
-Latin is a very old language and it is the root of many modern languages.
+Latin is a very old language, and it is the root of many modern languages.
 By learning Latin, we can better understand the origins of modern languages.

-7 reasons to learn a Latin language
+Seven reasons to learn a Latin language

 5. It helps make sense of other languages.
 If you want to learn Spanish or French, knowing Latin makes it easier to learn those languages.
 After all, they both share similar roots!